Associate Professor

 My teaching philosophy centers on helping students become independent thinkers and confident professionals.
 I focus on creating an engaging, active learning environment that fosters critical thinking and exploration.
 Whether through project-based learning in my upper-level modeling courses or using 3D printed solids to enhance understanding in multivariable calculus, my goal is to provide students with hands-on, authentic learning experiences that deepen their knowledge and analytical skills.
 I engage students at all levels—from high school through graduate—in my research, and I am always looking for curious, motivated students to join my group.

-I have been supported with grants from Eli Lilly & Co, NIH, NSF and the Simons Foundation.
+I have been supported with multiple extramural grants from Eli Lilly & Co, NIH, NSF and the Simons Foundation.